apertureless/vue-chartjs/README.md

 ### Compatibility

-- v1 later
+- v1 later `@legacy`
   - Vue.js 1.x
 - v2 later
   - Vue.js 2.x

 After the final release of vue.js 2, you also get the v2 per default if you install vue-chartjs over npm.
 No need for the @next tag anymore.
-If you want the v1 you need to define the version.
+If you want the v1 you need to define the version or use the legacy tag.
 If you're looking for v1 check this [branch](https://github.com/apertureless/vue-chartjs/tree/release/1.1.3)

 ## Install